 Abandoned mine lands (AML) are those lands, waters, and surrounding watersheds contaminated or scarred by the extraction, beneficiation or processing of coal, ores, and minerals.
 Abandoned mine lands include areas where mining or processing activity is determined to have ceased.

 The CGS has been involved in characterizing and understanding various aspects of abandoned mine lands in Colorado.
 An inventory of environmental degradation and physical hazards associated with abandoned mines on United States Forest Service property was conducted by CGS from 1991 to 1998.
-In all, 18,382 mine-related features were identified during this program and helped to identify sites that warranted further investigation and characterization.
-Several of these mine site characterization reports are available from the CGS bookstore.
+In all, 18,382 mine-related features were identified and documented during this program and helped to identify sites that warranted further investigation and characterization.
+The CGS published a number of these mine site characterization reports.

 Acid mine drainage (AMD) is water that is discharged from mining or mine-related operations, which contains high levels of dissolved metals and sulfates in conjunction with pH values less than 4.5 (acidic).
-AMD can see on the photo to the right exiting a mine adit.
 AMD is formed from the reaction of various minerals (principally pyrite) with oxygen and water.
 AMD can degrade the water quality of streams and water supplies, often to the point of causing harmful effects to the aquatic life of the stream.

 Sedimentation and Sediment Contamination